-- The pressure should be checked only when the tires are cold.
-If your vehicle has been parked for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire inflation pressure reading. - Always use a tire pressure gauge.
+- ▶ The pressure should be checked only when the tires are cold.
+If your vehicle has been parked for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire inflation pressure reading. - ► Always use a tire pressure gauge.
 The appearance of a tire can be misleading.
-Besides, tire inflation pressures that are even just a few pounds off can degrade ride and handling. - Take special care when adding air to the compact spare tire.
-The smaller tire size can gain pressure very quickly.
-Add compressed air in small quantities and check the pressure often until it reaches the specified pressure.

-- Do not bleed or reduce tire inflation pressure after driving.
-It is normal for the tire inflation pressure to be higher after driving. - Never exceed the vehicle capacity weight.
-The passenger and luggage weight should be located so that the vehicle is balanced.
+Besides, tire inflation pressures that are even just a few pounds off can degrade ride and handling. - ▶ Do not bleed or reduce tire inflation pressure after driving.
+It is normal for the tire inflation pressure to be higher after driving. - ➤ Never exceed the vehicle capacity weight.
+Passenger and luggage weight should be located so that the vehicle is balanced.